Three Training Keys and the One Preparation Secret You Need to Finish a Tough Mudder

 If you can find a rubber palm and fingered glove that dries very fast, these will be a big help on obstacles that don’t like wet surfaces on them.

 You are doing this alone.
 You alone will take credit for your feat.
 But why not get a friend to do it with you?
-The support is amazing and in that worst of moments, they are there to push you along.
+The support is amazing and in those worst of moments, they are there to push you along.
 The experience is worth sharing.

 What is the toughest obstacle in a Tough Mudder?